 Share your container gardening tips in the comments below.

-This is a guest post by Tara Nolan.
-Tara Nolan is an award-winning garden writer and editor.
+This was written by Tara Nolan.
+Tara is an award-winning garden writer and editor.
 She has written about gardening for various magazines and newspapers, including the Toronto Star, Reader’s Digest and Canadian Living.
 Tara is also one quarter of the team behind the popular gardening website, SavvyGardening.com.
-She is currently writing her first gardening book, which will be released by Cool Springs Press in 2016.
+She is also the author of the popular gardening book Raised Bed Revolution.
 Find out more about Tara on her website.